 Our principal reason for adopting the 2022 Plan is to obtain shareholder approval of shares of our common stock and our Class A common stock (collectively, "Stock") available for awards under the 2022 Plan.
 Shareholder approval of the 2022 Plan would constitute approval of 5,500,000 new shares of common stock of the Company and 2,200,000 new shares of Class A common stock of the Company, plus the number of shares that remain available under the 2017 Plan as of the effective date of the 2022 Plan, to be available for awards under the 2022 Plan, as described below and in the 2022 Plan, with such amount subject to adjustment, including under the 2022 Plan's share counting rules.
-If the 2022 Plan is approved by shareholders, it will be effective as of the day of the 2022 Annual Meeting.
-If the 2022 Plan is not approved by our shareholders, no awards will be made under the 2022 Plan, and the 2017 Plan will remain in effect.
+If the 2022 Plan is approved by shareholders, it will be effective as of the day of the 2022 Plan, and the 2017 Plan will remain in effect.